sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/components/toast/variants-states.md

 ---

 ## Variants
+The component has the following variants:

+* Action: Optional

 ### Default
 {{ imageWithMode({
   url: '/assets/images/mobile/toast',
-  alt: 'Image of a Toast message',
+  alt: 'Visual design of a Toast message',
-  title: 'Toast message'
+  title: 'Visual design of a Toast message'
 }) }}

 ## Specification